marcusteh1238/fds/docs/endpointList.md

     * Creates an order.
 * POST: /customer/updateCustomer/:cid
     * Body params: username, fullName, rewardPoints, registeredCreditCard
+    * Updates a customer with the supplied information.
+Body param keys are optional.
+* POST: /customer/deleteCustomer/:cid
+    * Deletes a customer with the specified cid from the database.
 ## Rider Routes: /rider

 * GET: /rider/login/:username/:password